tap349/tap349.github.io/_posts/2016-03-20-rails-caching.md

 - `advance` (default) - new history entry is created
 - `replace` - topmost history entry is replaced

-- turbolinks caches visited pages
-- when visiting new page turbolinks first tries to render preview of the page from cache if it's available
+turbolinks caches visited pages - when visiting new page turbolinks first tries to render preview of the page from cache if it's available while simultaneously loading a fresh copy of the page from server.

 ##### restoration visit